Chart Color Schemes

 Woodcroft has a typical household mix, with a higher-than-average median household size

-Family households constitute 74.7% of all households, including 34.8% couples with children, 27.5% couples without children, and 11.6% single parent families.
-Non-family households comprise the remaining 25.3%, with lone person households at 23.8% and group households making up 1.5%.
-The median household size is 2.6 people, larger than the Greater Adelaide average of 2.5.
+Family households account for 74.7% of all households, including 34.8% couples with children, 27.5% couples without children, and 11.6% single parent families.
+Non-family households constitute the remaining 25.3%, with lone person households at 23.8% and group households comprising 1.5%.
+The median household size is 2.6 people, which is larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households